skyvers/Aged-care/_pages/chapter3.md

 Collaboration will allow another user of your team to do editing in your application or between [Foundry](https://foundry.skyve.org/foundry/) users and developer.
 So, to do collaboration we need to provide our application with a remote endpoint of new Git repository.

-To find the more detail how to collaborate Go to [Help button](https://Foundry.skyve.org/Foundry/loggedIn.jsp?a=e&m=Foundry&d=Help) top right of the screen [Foundry](https://foundry.skyve.org/foundry/) Help, and follow the steps for collaboration.
+To find more details on how to collaborate, go to the [Help button](https://Foundry.skyve.org/Foundry/loggedIn.jsp?a=e&m=Foundry&d=Help) in the top right of the Foundry page, and follow the steps for collaboration.

 ![Collaboration](../doc_src_img/Chapter2/1.jpg "Collaboration")